irishask/ML_Fraud_detection/README.md

 ## Feature Engineering — 23 Features

 All features are computed on the full dataset before the train/val split.
-No-leakage guarantee: all aggregations use `expanding().shift(1)` or `rolling(closed='left')` — the current row is always excluded.
+No-leakage guarantee: every aggregation uses only strictly prior transactions — the current row is always excluded.

-**v1 — Aggregation & Velocity (19 features)**
-- Cumulative transaction statistics per user (UID = `card1 + addr1`): count, mean, std, min, max of `TransactionAmt`
-- Multi-period velocity: transaction counts over last 3d / 7d / 30d windows
-- Delta to previous transaction: amount change, time since last transaction
-- Email domain instability: new payer/recipient email flags, nunique per card (fraud lift up to 1.85×)
-- Device instability: new device flag, nunique per card (fraud lift 1.66×)

-**v2 — Behavioral Fingerprint + Product Profile (4 + 1 features)**
-- Deviation from personal median amount (`amt_vs_personal_median`, `amt_z_score`)
-- Unusual transaction hour for this specific card (`hour_vs_typical`)
-- Behavioral entropy: `uid_time_entropy` — unpredictability of transaction timing
+**Aggregation Features (16)** — Cumulative transaction statistics and multi-period velocity windows per card, plus email and device instability signals (new recipient email: fraud lift 1.85×, new device: fraud lift 1.66×).

+**Behavioral Fingerprint (4)** — How unusual is this transaction relative to this specific card's established personal pattern.

-- Product profile: `is_new_product` — new product category for this card
+**Product Profile (1)** — Flags a product category that is new for this card.

 ---